stingram/CV_Facial_Keypoint_Detection/README.md

 ## Summary

 In this project, I combine computer vision techniques and deep learning architectures to build a facial keypoint detection system that takes in any image with faces, and predicts the location of 68 distinguishing keypoints on each face.
+The model was trained with image data extracted from the [YouTube Faces Dataset](https://www.cs.tau.ac.il/~wolf/ytfaces/), which includes videos of people in YouTube videos.
+These videos have been fed through some processing steps and turned into sets of image frames containing one face and the associated keypoints.
+After 11 epochs, an average loss of 0.0528 was achieved.

 Facial keypoints include points around the eyes, nose, and mouth on a face and are used in many applications.
 These applications include: facial tracking, facial pose recognition, facial filters, and emotion recognition.
 My code, broken up into various notebooks show that the code is  able to look at any image, detect faces, and predict the locations of facial keypoints on each face.
 Some examples of these keypoints are pictured below.